qyangaa/SIMPL-Notes/Week2_Parsing-practice.md

 	ADDSP c // total c local variables
 	[Code for B] // execution
 fEnd:
-	STOREOFF r // store TOS value to (FBR + r) where the return slot is, from caller ADDSP -c // remove local varable slots, then TOS is saved PC (rv) (line after return from JSR f) JUMPIND // put return value to (rv)
+	STOREOFF r // store TOS value to (FBR + r) where the return slot is, from caller [Q: whether r always == -1, how do we know where return slot is when declaring the method?]
+	ADDSP -c // remove local varable slots, then TOS is saved PC (rv) (line after return from JSR f) JUMPIND // put return value to (rv)
 ```